gompoc/VRChatMods/README.md

+# Archive Notice
+As of the latest VRChat update on 2022/07/27 the game now comes with Easy Anti Cheat.
+This makes open source modding near impossible.
+ChilloutVR is another alternative for a VR social game that supports modding and has friendly developers that listen to their community.
+Sure it might never be as big as VRChat is but I for one will likely never play VRChat again.

 # Disclaimer

 Modding the VRChat client is against VRChat's Terms of Service.
 Therefore use these mods at your own risk.
 I am not responsible for if you get banned or any other punishment by using these mods!